-- 33.4.5 When the RED start-light is OFF, the race starts and you may overtake. - 33.5 The race time starts after the red lights are switched off.
+33.4.5 When the RED start-light is OFF, the race starts and overtaking is allowed.

+33.5 The race time starts after the red lights are switched off.

 If a problem arises during the start, the RED Light will not be switched off and yellow lights will flash at the start/finish line.
-The Race Director will decide: either Code-60 or RED-flag. (see art.
-35)
+The Race Director will decide either an extra formation lap(s), CODE-60 or RED-flag (see art.
+35 of this chapter).